zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER FIVE.md

 slipped off fer a pick-me-up in the Leaky Cauldron?
 I hate them Gringotts carts."
 He did still look a bit sick, so Harry entered Madam Malkin's shop alone, feeling nervous.

-Madam Malkin was a squat, smiling witch dressed all in mauve.
+Madam Malkin was a squat, smiling witch dressed all in ==mauve==.

 "Hogwarts, clear?" she said, when Harry started to speak.
 "Got the lot here -- another young man being fitted up just now, in fact. "

 In the back of the shop, a boy with a pale, pointed face was standing on a footstool while a second witch pinned up his long black robes.
-Madam Malkin stood Harry on a stool next to him) slipped a long robe over his head, and began to pin it to the right length.
+Madam Malkin stood Harry on a stool next to him slipped a long robe over his head, and began to pin it to the right length.

 "Hello," said the boy, "Hogwarts, too?"